qualiatouch/qualiatouch-plugin/doc/phyphox.md

 Switching sensor type might not work immediately.
 You might need to save the patch, close and re-open vcv rack, so that the newly selected sensor is taken into account.

 The PhyPhox app doesn't allow to use more than one sensor at the same time.
-Howerver, if you have several devices with the app installed, you can use several modules on the same rack, each one connected to a different device.
+Howerver, if you have several devices with the app installed, you can place several PhyPhox modules on the same rack, each one connected to a different device.